5 Options for Retirement Income Portfolios

 Requires less capital if your expected return is higher than it would be using a guaranteed outcome approach

-There's no guarantee that this approach will deliver your expected return.
+No guarantee that this approach will deliver your expected return

 Requires more management than some other approaches

 Many people think that their retirement income plan should entail living off the interest that their investments generate, but this can be difficult in a low-interest-rate environment.
-If a CD is paying just 2 to 3 percent, you could see your income from that asset drop from $6,000 a year down to $2,000 a year if you had $100,000 invested.
+If a CD is paying just 2% to 3%, you could see your income from that asset drop from $6,000 a year down to $2,000 a year if you had $100,000 invested.

-Lower risk interest-bearing investments include CDs, government bonds, double-A rated or higher corporate and municipal bonds, and blue-chip dividend-paying stocks.
+Lower-risk, interest-bearing investments include CDs, government bonds, AA-rated or higher corporate and municipal bonds, and blue-chip dividend-paying stocks.

 Might produce a higher initial yield than other approaches